R E S P O N S I B L Y ! ! !

 Again, really simple.
 Doing these things good, not doing bad.

-1. Not feeling well?
+Not feeling well?
 Stay home.
-Yes it's obvious but worth highlighting.
+Obvious but worth repeating.

 Sharing anything risks sharing COVID-19.
 Sharing bad, not sharing good.